yinhui87/sublime-phpfmt/README.md

 - **You must have a running copy of PHP on the machine you are running Sublime Text**

 Plugin runs with PHP 5.6 or newer installed in the machine running the plugin.

+There is a backwards compatible mode with PHP 5.5 - however not all improvements will be available in this mode.

 #### Install this plugin through Package Manager.